-Judge OKs settlement in case against Washington state over delays in mental-competency services
+Settlement approved in Washington state mental health case

 The settlement reached between Disability Rights Washington and the state is designed to bring the state into compliance with the judge's order to provide timely competency evaluations and treatment for mentally ill people charged with crimes.

-SEATTLE — A federal judge who said Washington state was violating the constitutional rights of mentally ill people warehoused in jails as they await competency services has approved a settlement in a case they filed against the state.
+SEATTLE (AP) — After twice finding the state of Washington in contempt for violating her order to provide timely competency services to mentally ill people held in jails, a federal judge has approved a settlement that is designed to ensure that people get help before entering the criminal justice system.

-U.S. District Judge Marsha Pechman approved the agreement Tuesday, and the Department of Social and Health Services announced it Wednesday.
+U.S. District Judge Marsha Pechman approved the agreement between Disability Rights Washington and the Department of Social and Health Services on Tuesday.
+The agency announced the settlement on Wednesday.

-It also will end the contempt fines the state has been paying for years.
-To date, the state has been fined more than $83 million.
+Pechman’s order said the agreement is “fair, reasonable and adequate” and will put on hold the contempt fines the state has been paying for years.

+To date, the state has been fined more than $83.4 million for forcing people to wait for services.

 Most Read Local Stories